What to find out in this post

 How to get there?

-The cheapest way is to share your tuk tuk with other travelers.
-And you will find out that travelers always have interesting stories to tell 😉
+The cheapest way is to share your tuk-tuk with other travelers.

 The Killing Caves are truly impressive.
-Especially, if you are familiar with the backgrounds about this cave.
+Especially, if you are familiar with the backgrounds of this cave.

-As you can already assume by the name, also here many Cambodian people have been killed during the Khmer Rouge dictatorship by being pushed down the cave.
+As you can already assume by the name, many Cambodian people have been killed here during the Khmer Rouge dictatorship by being pushed down the cave.

-It is really sad though, that many visitors don’t know the backgrounds or at least don’t act like it.
-The behaviour of visitors in Phnom Penh’s killing fields were totally different.
+It is really sad though, that many visitors don’t know the backgrounds or at least don’t act according to it.
+The behavior of visitors in Phnom Penh’s killing fields was totally different.
 (Find here my post about Phnom Penh and the Killing Fields)

 Walking upwards a bit from the Killing Caves you will already find the top of the mountain and a beautiful temple.
 Don’t get discouraged by the view from below as the mountain can seem quite impressive.
 But to be honest, the way up was way easier and faster than it might seem like.